sarweshshah/lumen-id/README.md

 A unique visual identity (Lumen IDs) for each participant attending the ValueLabs DI Conference on Nov 28, 2020.

 ## Concept
-The idea of Dynamic Branding lies at the interaction of comptuer graphics, generative design and creative coding.
+The idea of Dynamic Branding lies at the interaction of Computational Art, Generative Design and Creative Coding.
+It is an extension of the role of computer codes From a traditional instruction giving paradigm to defining visual and spatial structures.

 This blended technique, which is based on programming and particularly on an algorithm, enables the designer to create a graphic system of rules that will generate numerous results respectively, based on each attendee’s details.

 Lumen, a product of exploration in this realm, is an generative algorithm that converts data collected from the individuals at DI conference 2020, into unique, organic and personalised visual assets that are manifested as attendee takeaways like ID cards, Zoom backgrounds, etc.